replay

 • In addition, you can output the columns with the same column names and data types in the input tables.

-dateColumn / timeColumn is the column name of the temporal column.
+dateColumntimeColumn is the column name of the time column.
 At least one of them must be specified.

-• In N-to-one replay: The time columns in the inputTables and outputTables use different names and the parameter is a dictionary.
+• for N-to-1 replay: It is a string scalar if time columns of the input tables have same column names; otherwise, it is a dictionary.
 The key of the dictionary is a user-defined string indicating the unique identifier of the input table, and the value is dateColumn/timeColumn.

 If dateColumn and timeColum are specified as different columns, dateColumn must be DATE and timeColum can only be SECOND, TIME or NANOTIME.

 replayRate is an integer.
-Together with the parameter absoluteRate it determines the speed of replaying data.
+Together with the parameter absoluteRate, it determines the speed of replaying data.

 Examples